yuichielectric-enterprise/reading-times-to-azure/.github/PULL_REQUEST_TEMPLATE.md

-Fixes # .
+Hello,

-Changes proposed in this pull request:
+This pull requests fixes #.
+The main changes are:
  -
  -
  -

-@office-tools/developers
+Please proceed with a review as soon as all the status checks are valid.